Creep 2: Music

 Julian Wass composed the soundtrack for Creep 2.
 The song that plays in the end credits is "Botanica de Los Angeles" by Xiu Xiu, taken from their album Angel Guts: Red Classroom.

 Release

 It had its world premiere at the Sitges Film Festival on October 6, 2017.
 The film was released through video on demand on October 24, 2017.
 It was released through Netflix on December 23, 2017.

 Critical reception

-On review aggregator website Rotten Tomatoes, the film has an approval rating of 100% based on 29 reviews, with an average rating of 7.7/10.
-The site's consensus reads, "Creep 2 has everything that made the original work and more - more laughs, more awkwardness, more unsettling terror."
 On Metacritic, the film has a score of 75 out of 100, based on reviews from 5 critics, indicating "generally favorable" reviews.

 John DeFore of The Hollywood Reporter wrote: "The sequel will impress any fan of the original.
 It's fresher than most of the low-budget thrillers gracing theaters lately."
 Kimberley Elizabeth of Nightmare on Film Street called the film "hypnotically unsettling", giving the film a 4 out of 4 rating.
 Mike Sprague of JoBlo.com said the film was "just as unsettling and entertaining as the original" and awarded it an 8 out of 10 rating.